seidoo99/devops-042024/readme.md

-this is used for learning devops
+ i am usingthis is used for learning devops